ned1313/terraform-tuesdays/2021-12-14-MoveBlock/README.md

-# Using the Move Block in Terraform 1.1
+# Using the Moved Block in Terraform 1.1

 The release of Terraform 1.1 has brought with it a new block type called `moved`.
 This is a super-cool new block that helps with when you want to refactor your Terraform code **without** breaking production.